KPVISHNUSAI/IPL-Victory-Estimator/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```
 This `README.md` should provide clear guidance on how to set up and use your "IPL Victory Estimator" project, including data preparation, feature engineering, and model building.
-Feel free to adjust the details according to your project's specifics!